svazzole/sparsevar/README.md

 - `estimateVAR`: to estimate a sparse VAR multivariate time series with ENET, SCAD or MC+;
 - `estimateVECM`: to estimate a sparse VECM (Vector Error Correction Model) using LS with penalty (again: ENET, SCAD or MC+);
 - `simulateVAR`: to generate a sparse VAR multivariate time series;
-- `mcSimulations`: to generate Monte Carlo simulations of SVAR and the relative estimation;
+- `mcSimulations`: to generate Monte Carlo simulations of sparse VAR and the relative errors estimation;
 - `createSparseMatrix`: used to create sparse matrices with a given density;
 - `plotMatrix`: useful to plot sparse matrices;
+- `plotVAR`: plot all the matrices of the model;
+- `plotComparisonVAR`: plot the comparison between the matrices of the simulated model and the matrices of the estimate.

 ### References
 [[1](http://projecteuclid.org/euclid.aos/1434546214)] Basu, Sumanta; Michailidis, George.
 Regularized estimation in sparse high-dimensional time series models.
 Ann.
 Statist.
 43 (2015), no. 4, 1535--1567. doi:10.1214/15-AOS1315.